On Automorphism group of a $G$-induced variety: Introduction

 The organization of the paper is as follows.
 In Section 2, we set up notation and recall some preliminaries.
 In Section 3, we prove Theorem \ref{thm 1.1}.
 In Section 4, we prove Proposition \ref{prop 1.3} and Proposition \ref{prop 1.5}.

-{\it Acknowledgement.} The first named author would like to thank the Infosys Foundation for the partial financial support.
+{\it Acknowledgement.} We are grateful to the referee for his/her careful reading and numerous valuable remarks and comments.
+We are also thankful to Professor Michel Brion for his encouragement and useful comments through e-mail exchanges on a preliminary version of this paper.
+The first named author would like to thank Chennai Mathematical Institute for the postdoctoral fellowship and the hospitality during her stay.
 The second and third named authors would like to thank Department of Atomic Energy, Government of India [project no. 12-R\&D-TFR-5.01-0500] for the funding.
+Third named author acknowledges Tata Institute of Fundamental Research for the postdoctoral position and the hospitality during his stay.